Morrantho/Lectures/Python/week1day2.md

 Functions let us run a certain portion of our code any number of times throughout the lifetime of our application.
-This allows us to reuse code, reducing clutter as well as being able to name it, so we can refer back to it later.
+This allows us to reuse code, reducing clutter.
+We can execute this function (call) by referring to it by its name and invoking it with parenthesis.

 Functions can take many or zero arguments, which let us act upon or manipulate the data we've passed into it.
 They can also give us back a result (return), in which we can use elsewhere in our application.